THE FALL OF DON JUAN

 NATALIE.
-Is there anything else I should be warned about?
+Anything else I should be warned about?

 WITNESS.
 I can be possessive.
-You'll find me hard to deal with.
+You'll find it hard to deal with.

 NATALIE.
 I'll do my best.

 WITNESS.
-That's very romantic of you, but...
+This sounds very romantic, but...
 I'm sixty years old.

 NATALIE.
 And I'm thirty four.
 It's not that big of a difference.

 WITNESS.
 This didn't come out clear enough.
 To help you understand, I'll rephrase what I said: in ten years I'll be seventy.

 NATALIE.
 And I'll be forty four.
 Awful!
 I hope you wouldn't dump an old lady.